 It’s more than a queer post facto dance with pop.
 It itself embodies the avant pop of a pint-sized singing budgie on the edge of acceptability.

-Electro bowerbird Ladonna Rama produces campy techno and perverted pop.
+“Extending reflections to something futuristic, almost post-human”, Ladonna Rama produces campy techno and perverted pop.
 Her self-titled electronic debut from 2014 "embodies the avant pop of a pint-sized singing budgie on the edge of acceptability".
-Described as “music to wiggle the ding dongs” Ladonna’s second album “Unzip the Chick” appeared in 2016 with remixes by Hectic and Matt Vaughan for house track “I’m on a Mission” and dom anthem “I’ll Require Your Full Attention".
+Described as “music to wiggle the ding dongs”, Ladonna’s second album “Unzip the Chick” appeared in 2016 with remixes by UK producer Hectic and Sydney DJ Matt Vaughan for house track “I’m on a Mission”, and dom anthem fan fave “I’ll Require Your Full Attention".
+Early 2020 sees Ladonna on the verge of her third album release inspired by Tokyo.
+Sci-fi house number "Zentai Suit" spearheads the release with a video shot on a wet and lonely night in the back streets of a west Tokyo suburb.

-Teetering somewhere between the performance art and queer club scenes she’s collaborated with and supported Peaches, Chicks on Speed, Glitta Militia, Motel Sisters, Gang of She, the Naked Barber, Ben Drayton, Christeene and the Black Madonna.
+Teetering between the performance art and queer club scenes, she’s supported Peaches, Christeene, the Black Madonna and Chicks on Speed.
+She’s collaborated with Glitta Militia, The Hoopaholics, Motel Sisters, Gang of She, the Naked Barber, Ben Drayton, Yiorgos Zafiriou, Aaron Manhattan and Bunny Hoop Star.

-Major festivals and parties both here and overseas include The Mardi Gras Party, Sleaze Ball, Vivid Sydney, Secret Garden, The Broken Heel Festival, cLUB bENT, Heaps Gay, Monsta Gras, Loose Ends, Club Kooky, the House of Mince, Bad Dog, Velvet Hammer, Lovecult 2000, Dept H Tokyo and Doodz Brooklyn.
+Major festivals/parties both in her native Australia and overseas include The Mardi Gras Party, Sleaze Ball, Vivid Sydney, Secret Garden, The Broken Heel Festival, cLUB bENT, Heaps Gay, Honcho Disko, Monsta Gras, Loose Ends, Club Kooky, the House of Mince, Bad Dog, Velvet Hammer, Lovecult 2000, Dept H Tokyo and Doodz Brooklyn.
 She appears at other venues such as Sydney Opera House, Tokyo Sing Song, Oxford Art Factory, The Oxford Hotel, The Imperial Hotel, Home Nightclub, Carriageworks, The Red Rattler, MCA Art Bar, Artspace, AGNSW and Art Sydney.

 by Aaron Manhattan